Some1and2-XC/Kyros/README.md

  - Functionality for Various kinds of Fractals such as the `Mandelbrot`, `Julia` & `Burning Ship` fractals (and more)
  - Various Color Pallets for the Generators
  - Output File for Generator Data, Saves the Settings used to an Output file so that the settings can be Reused and Images can be Recreated at Higher Resolution etc
+ - Support for making 3D versions of `fractals`

 # Basic Usage::
 ```python